I’m a first time runner can I still take part?

 Is there a minimum fundraising amount?

-Actually no - we don't want to set a minimum amount.
 We feel that this is up to you to decide.
+Our average Impact Runner raises just over £1000, so that is a great place to start.
 We'd like you to raise as much as possible of course though, as the projects we are working with will be able to make big differences through your hard work.
 And don't forget, you'll get to spend some time with the very projects you are fundraising for.
 It's not often you see exactly where your charity money is going.

 Can I join for part of the week?